-Prior Authorization for Inpatient Admissions
+Precertification for Inpatient Admissions

-Prior authorization is required for hospital admissions, INPATIENT FACILITY admissions, or admission to a partial hospitalization or DAY/NIGHT PROGRAM.
+Precertification is required for hospital admissions, INPATIENT FACILITY admissions, or admission to a partial hospitalization or DAY/NIGHT PROGRAM.

-When a covered person is scheduled for an in-network admission to a hospital, skilled nursing facility, or inpatient hospice care, the in-network provider is responsible for obtaining the prior authorization from the carrier, unless the admission is due to a medical emergency.
+When a covered person is scheduled for an in-network admission to a hospital, skilled nursing facility, or inpatient hospice care, the in-network provider is responsible for obtaining the precertification from Quantum Health, unless the admission is due to a medical emergency.

-When a covered person is scheduled for an admission to an out-of-network hospital, skilled nursing facility, or inpatient hospice care, it is the responsibility of the covered person or his/her representative to obtain prior authorization from the carrier, unless the admission is due to a medical emergency.
+When a covered person is scheduled for an admission to an out-of-network hospital, skilled nursing facility, or inpatient hospice care, it is the responsibility of the covered person or his/her representative to obtain precertification from Quantum Health, unless the admission is due to a medical emergency.
+The provision of benefits for inpatient services (other than those related to substance abuse or mental health) will be subject to concurrent review conducted by Quantum Health, which will determine whether: